 Non-board certified/qualified physical medicine attending providers may perform physical medicine modalities and procedures described in CPT® codes 97010-97750 if their scopes of practice and training permit it, but for these services they must bill local code 1044M.
-The description for local code 1044M is "Physical medicine modality(ies) and/or procedure(s) by an attending doctor who isn't board qualified or certified in physical medicine and rehabilitation."
+The description for local code 1044M is "AP provider physical medicine services".